DottoreTozzi/iSpindel-TCP-Server/README_en.md

 #### (iSpindle.py Version 1.3.3)

+**New (15.02.2018)**
+New chart wifi.php shows current connection quality (RSSI).
+angle.php, plato.php and plato4.php have been updated and accept the new parameters "days" and "weeks".
+Their subtitles will reflect these changes now and will make the charts easier to read.
+For example, a timeframe of 3600 hours will now be displayed as 21 weeks, 3 days and 0 hours.
+These parameters can be combined completely at will.

 **New (12.02.2018)**
 iSpindle.py Version 1.4.0
 Updated to [Sam's iSpindel](https://github.com/universam1/iSpindel) Firmware 5.8 and higher.
 Newly sent data (interval, Wi-Fi signal quality) will now be registered and stored to the database accordingly.
 Everything should still be backwards compatible.
 Debug mode will show a message asking you to consider updating the iSpindel firmware, if an outdated version is being detected.